DavidPurdy1/BeagleBoneWaterTurret/SETUP.md

 So I setup the wifi dongle and used this for downloading everything.
 I used [](https://github.com/kelebek333/rtl8188fu) instructions for setting up the wifi drivers on the bone.

 I will add for installation of the wifi drivers.
 Let it go though while you have something else to do because it will take a min to compile.

+Finally got the camera working, the first camera I tried was not supported.

+Now running into issues with running a stepper motor.
+Was going to use the Adafruit BBIO library, but looks like there's no support for the beagle bone ai or 64.
+This makes it a little harder to do stepper, relay, and servo stuff.